SkoolNotes/Taproot/2020BIO101/KBhBIO101CellReproduction.md

 ![[Pasted image 20210405132325.png]]

-You get a set of chromatids for each chromasome.
-If the chromosome gets overduplicated, you don't have a lot of fun: 18 repeat => down's syndrome.
+You get a set of chromatids for each chromosome.
+If the chromosome gets over-duplicated, you don't have a lot of fun: 18 repeat => down's syndrome.